 Summary: Solution to Alcohol Abuse in the Military

-Avenues Recovery on the Eastern Shore is taking the responsibility to our military very seriously.
-We have developed a track geared specifically to armed forces personnel, and jumped through hoops to make Tricare a preferred provider.
-Tricare is the insurance program developed by the U.S. government specifically for active and retired military personnel.
-Click to read an at length guide of the services Tricare provides and how to access their care.
+Avenues Recovery Center is taking the responsibility to our military very seriously.
+We have developed tracks geared specifically to armed forces personnel in many of our facilities, and have jumped through hoops to make Tricare a preferred provider.
+(Tricare is the insurance program developed by the U.S. government specifically for active and retired military personnel.
+Click to read an a full guide of the services Tricare provides and how to access their care.)

 We are deeply grateful to our military heroes and will do everything we can to give them the services they so richly deserve.